maldonmeehan/trumpresort/README.md

 ## Known Bugs

-_Currently no known bugs_
+No known bugs at this point

 ## Support and contact details

-If you run into any issues or have questions, ideas or concerns, please contact Maldon at maldonmeehan@gmail.com or Noah at noahyasskin@gmail.com.
-We welcome any contributions you would like to make to the website.
+If you have any questions please feel free to contact Noah or Maldon on github.

 ## Technologies Used

-The languages and tools we used to create this app are HTML and CSS (nothing too cool at this point).
-We also used Terminal on a Mac and Git with GitHub remote repositories.
+* HTML
+* CSS
+* Bootstrap

-### License / Legal
+### License

-This software is licensed under the MIT license
+MIT License

-Copyright (c) 2015 **_Maldon Meehan and Noah Yasskin (Epicodus students)_**
+Copyright (c) 2016, **Noah Yasskin & Maldon Meehan, Epicodus**